Law Student Writing Award for an Outstanding Paper on Social Insurance

 The Academy’s Law Student Writing Award, sponsored by the Borchard Foundation Center on Law and Aging, is designed to recognize and promote outstanding research and analysis by law students addressing the impact of the law on social insurance policy questions, especially those that address aging.

-The First Annual Law Student Writing Award will be presented at NASI’s annual conference in Washington, D.C., on January 28-29, 2015.
+The Second Annual Law Student Writing Award will be presented at the Academy’s annual conference in Washington, D.C., in January 2017.
 The winner will receive a $2,500 honorarium and the opportunity to participate in the conference with expenses paid.

 Relevant topics might include analysis of legal and policy issues relating any social insurance program.
 These issues include but are not limited to long-term care, Social Security, Social Security Disability, health insurance, Medicare, Medicaid, related public assistance and private employee benefits.
 Nominations of comparative and interdisciplinary work relating to social insurance protections and policies are encouraged.

 Any substantial written work addressing topics relevant to the legal and policy issues creating, modifying, planning, and implementing social insurance programs are eligible for nomination.
 Papers prepared by any person(s) studying for a J.D. degree at an ABA-accredited law school.
 Eligible papers may not exceed 10,000 words in length, plus appropriate footnotes.
 Papers should observe the style specifications of and should be presented in double-spaced format on letter-size pages.
-All papers or articles completed before January 1, 2013 and September 14, 2014 will be considered.
+All papers or articles completed between January 1, 2015 and September 29, 2016 will be considered.

 Nominations for the award can be made by a supervisor of the law student’s research paper, by an active member of the National Academy of Social Insurance, or any full-time faculty member at an ABA-accredited law school.